As a program manager, you’ve got your work cut out for you. Managing teams, identifying problems, and delegating tasks is all in a day’s work.

 What works in this example:

-In addition to requirements, identify company dealbreakers.
+Additionally, identify company dealbreakers.

 If you need more guidance on this section, check out our How to Cover Work Experience On Your Resume guide for more tips on building a job-winning experience section.

-Education section: what to include
+Education section: What to include

-In general, the most common major is business administration or management.
+Generally, the most common major is business administration or management.
 More senior positions might require an MBA.

 For program manager positions in specific industries, there is usually a requirement for a degree in a relevant field in addition to some combination of education and experience.

-Certifications: do you need them?
+Certifications: Do you need them?

 - Program Management Professional (PgMP)